lookedpiano/tv-to-binance/README.md

 ## Usage

-1. Create a TradingView account and define your own alerts.
+1. Create a TradingView account and define your own alerts
-2. Create a Binance API key in your own account.
+2. Create a Binance account and Binance API key in your own account with Reading and Spot & Margin Trading restrictions
-3. Clone this repository and deploy the code, e.g., at Render as your personal web service.
-4. Store your own API keys there.
+3. Create a Render account and setup a new web service with this public Git repository as Source Code

 ---